BlaqueDevs/se-assignment-day-4-software-project-management-W-4YN3/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

-Agile	Methodology                               Waterfall Methodology
-1. Iterative, flexible to changes.
-1. Linear, sequential phases.
+1. Agile	Methodology is Iterative and flexible to changes, while the Waterfall methodology is linear and has sequential phases.
-2. Client feedback integrated throughout.
-2. Requirements fixed upfront.
+2. In agile methodology client feedback is integrated throughout, while in waterfall methodology requirements are fixed upfront.
-3. Risk of scope creep.
-3. Rigid; changes are costly post-planning.
+3. Agile methodology has a risk of scope creep, whereas the waterfall methodology is Rigid; changes are costly post-planning.
-4. Best for: Dynamic projects (e.g., apps).
-4. Best for: Predictable projects (e.g., regulatory compliance).
+4. Agile methodology is best forDynamic projects (e.g., apps), while the waterfall methodology is best for: Predictable projects (e.g., regulatory compliance).

 A) Agile Methodology
 Advantages